History of books: Books in monasteries

-Copying and conserving books
+Copying and conserving

 Despite this ambiguity, monasteries in the West and the Eastern Empire permitted the conservation of a certain number of secular texts, and several libraries were created: for example, Cassiodorus ('Vivarum' in Calabria, around 550), and Constantine I in Constantinople.
 Even so, survival of books often depended on political battles and ideologies, which sometimes entailed massive destruction of books or difficulties in production (for example, the distribution of books during the Iconoclasm between 730 and 842).
 A long list of very old and surviving libraries that now form part of the Vatican Archives can be found in the Catholic Encyclopedia.

 To help preserve books and protect them from thieves, librarians would create chained libraries, with books attached to cabinets or desks with metal chains.
 This eliminated the unauthorized removal of books.
 One of the earliest chained libraries was in England during the 1500s.
-Popular culture also has examples of chained libraries, such as in Harry Potter and the Philosopher's Stone by J.K Rowling.
+Popular culture also has examples of chained libraries, such as in Harry Potter and the Philosopher's Stone by J.K.
+Rowling.

-The scriptorium
+The Scriptorium

 The scriptorium was the workroom of monk copyists; here, books were copied, decorated, rebound, and conserved.
 The armarius directed the work and played the role of the librarian.

 The role of the copyist was multifaceted: for example, thanks to their work, texts circulated from one monastery to another.
 Copies also allowed monks to learn texts and to perfect their religious education.
 The relationship with the book thus defined itself according to an intellectual relationship with God.
 But if these copies were sometimes made for the monks themselves, there were also copies made on-demand.

 The task of copying itself had several phases: the preparation of the manuscript in the form of notebooks once the work was complete, the presentation of pages, the copying itself, revision, correction of errors, decoration, and binding.
 The book, therefore, required a variety of competencies, which often made a manuscript a collective effort.